10 Best HR Software for Small Business (2025 Guide)

 Not all HR platforms are built for the unique needs of a small, agile business.
 When evaluating your options, prioritize these criteria:

-Scalability: Can the platform grow with you?
-Consider whether it supports multi state payroll and has options for hiring internationally, either through contractor management or an Employer of Record (EOR) service.
+- Scalability: Can the platform grow with you?
+Consider whether it supports payroll across multiple states and has options for hiring internationally, either through contractor management or an Employer of Record (EOR) service.

 Our Evaluation Methodology and Why You Can Trust This List